 Outreach Therapy, child physiotherapy and occupational therapy services.
 Self-referrals welcome, appointments in Ucluelet and Tofino.

-Provides counselling for youth who are experiencing difficulties related to their own or another person's alcohol or other drug use, as well as support for parents of adolescents regarding substance use concerns
+Provides free community-based counselling services for youth who are experiencing difficulties related to their own or another person's alcohol or other drug use, as well as support for parents of adolescents regarding substance use concerns.

 (250) 726 -1282